A Woman’s Right to Choose

 – Margaret Sanger

 The thought of women of any age, including those who have been victims of incest and rape, not being able to access an abortion was something I found appalling.
-Whether it was because they had no money, lived in remote areas, or where in state care, these women should always have the ‘right to choose’ what to do with their bodies.
-It was abundantly clear that this medical procedure should be removed from the Criminal Code, so that it could be determined between women and her chosen medical professional.
+Whether it was because they had no money, lived in remote areas, or were in state care, these women should always have the ‘right to choose’ what to do with their bodies.
+It was abundantly clear that this medical procedure should be removed from the Criminal Code.

 This Bill removes sections 224, 225 and 226 from the Criminal Code.
 These provisions are archaic, outdated and have no place in a modern, liberal democracy.
 It states that any person who carries out, or assists with, an abortion may be liable to criminal prosecution, including the woman herself.